 The Mt.
 Hood National Forest is 20 miles away from Portland making it Oregon’s largest city’s backyard National Forest.
 It extends south from the Columbia River Gorge across more than sixty miles of forested mountains, lakes and streams to Olallie Scenic Area, a high lake basin under the slopes of Mt.
 Jefferson.
 The Cascade Range Forest Reserve was established in 1893, and divided into several National Forests in 1908, when the northern portion was merged with the Bull Run Watershed and named Oregon National Forest.
 The name was changed again to Mt.
 Hood National Forest in 1924.
 The mountain was named in 1792 by British Lieutenant William Broughton after a famous naval officer Alexander Arthur Hood.
 Lewis and Clark were the first Americans to document their view of Mt.
 Hood as they traveled through Oregon.

-The Molalas, Kalapuyans, Chinookan Clackamas, Shinookan Wascos, Northern Paiute peoples, and Sahaptin speakers all lived within the area and many of them called the mountain Wy’East.
+The Molalas, Kalapuyans, Chinookan Clackamas, Shinookan Wascos, Northern Paiute peoples, and Sahaptin speakers all lived within the area.
 The Native American tribes were moved to reservation lands but their legacy and influence remains through trails created by their movements across and around the mountain.
 These trails taught others how to navigate through the forest and would later be used by pioneers, rangers, the recreating public, and automobiles as well.

 During the Great Depression the creation of the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA) helped provide jobs to the locally unemployed while creating buildings and recreation sites within Mount Hood National Forest.
 Historically, the communities near Mount Hood National Forest have been heavily dependent on the natural resources as well as job opportunities offered by the forest.